Phenicia chain owner Muhamed Murad announced that he is setting up an airline

 The owner of the Phenicia chain, Mohammad Murad, has announced that he will set up an airline.
 Already bought a Boeing plane and ordered three more, to transport tourists from the country and abroad on the Romanian coast and to rent aircraft to the travel agencies.

 "I set up the company because I felt the need to make a complete product.
 If you have the hotel and transport means that such a package is most convenient for a tourist who no longer buys in pieces.
 Those who ensure the management of the company are professional people, who have worked in the field ", Murad told AFP.

 He said the company will have four aircraft by December, and the first of them has already arrived and is in Romeero, under verification.
 The plane is a Boeing 737 with 148 seats and is leased.
 The other three will also be leased and are of the same type.
 Aerosols are purchased from abroad.

 "We also calculated the return price of a trip from Timisoara, Iasi, Cluj or Oradea to Constanta will be under 99 euros.
 Being at the beginning, it is possible to bear with the travel company a part of the ticket cost for customers.
-I found that many tourists in the country do not come to the sea because they spend a lot of time on transport and arrive very hard, due to bad roads.
-In order not to feel the lack of their own cars, we will provide those who will come by plane, from this year, with 25 euros per day, cars with which they can travel while they are at sea ", said the businessman.
+We found that many tourists in the country do not come to the sea because they spend a lot of time on transport and arrive very hard, due to bad roads.
+In order not to feel the lack of their own cars, we will make available to those who will come by plane, from this year, for 25 euros a day, cars with which they can travel while they are at sea ", said the businessman.